-Psychogenic nonepileptic seizures, previously known as pseudoseizures, usually have a psychological cause, such as severe mental stress.
-However, they are different from epilepsy and do not involve changes to electrical impulses in the brain.
+Psychogenic nonepileptic seizures, previously known as pseudoseizures, usually have a psychological cause.
+They are different from epilepsy and do not involve changes to electrical impulses in the brain.

 The symptoms of PNES are similar to those of epilepsy, but they are not the same condition, and the cause is different.
 Treatment to manage epilepsy is unlikely to be effective for those with PNES, but cognitive behavioral therapy (CBT) may help, according to the

 In the past, people referred to pseudoseizures.
 However, the use of “pseudo”

 In this article, learn more about the causes and symptoms of PNES.
 It will also explore treatment options and outlook.

 A PNES is a type of nonepileptic seizure that results from psychological conditions rather than changes in brain function.

 There are many types of seizures, but the two main categories are epileptic and nonepileptic.

 A person who experiences epileptic seizures has epilepsy.
 Typical epileptic seizures occur when an electrical disturbance in the brain’s nerve cells causes a person to lose control of their body.
 Their muscles may jerk or seize up uncontrollably, and they may also lose consciousness.

 Nonepileptic seizures occur in individuals who do not have epilepsy.
 One cause of nonepileptic seizures is PNES, which stems from a psychological or psychiatric cause.
 It does not involve changes in electrical impulses in the brain.